Coarse grained intermolecular interactions on quantum processors

 \section{London dispersion in linear molecules and one-dimensional quantum Drude oscillators}

-This section gives shows how the interaction between two axially symmetric linear molecules can be captured by one-dimensional QDOs.
+This appendix shows how the interaction between two axially symmetric linear molecules can be captured by one-dimensional QDOs.
 The results and derivations given here can be found in the literature but are combined and included here for the reader.

 In the framework developed by London \cite{london1942centers}, the interaction between two anisotropic linear molecules that are axially symmetric about their respective principle intramolecular bond can be described by ellipsoids of charge.
 For a pair of identical linear molecules that share components of the dipole polarisability $\alpha_\parallel$ $(\alpha_\perp)$ and characteristic angular frequencies $\omega_\parallel$ $(\omega_\perp)$ parallel (perpendicular) to their intramolecular axis, the London Dispersion energy at large separation $R$ is